apache/pekko-management/docs/src/main/paradox/bootstrap/details.md

 Below is a description of the bootstrap process in more detail.
 All configuration properties references below are in the `pekko.management.cluster.bootstrap` section.

-- Each node discovers its "neighbours" using Akka Discovery
+- Each node discovers its "neighbours" using Pekko Discovery
     - Some initial negotiation between the nodes must take place to safely form a new cluster when there is no existing cluster.
 - The node starts to probe the Contact Points of the discovered nodes (which are HTTP endpoints, exposed via